 WHAT IS HYGGE?
 THE MEANING OF HYGGE WILL WARM YOUR SOUL

 In Copenhagen, hygge is the honeyed word on everyone’s lips, an audio mashup of “huggy” and “ooh-ga.”
-The rain may fall and the winds may howl while statues of Vikings scowl down from stone buildings, but in coffee shops, breweries and even hotels, modern Copenhagen is all about hygge.
+The rain may fall and the Viking statues may howl, but in coffee shops, breweries and even hotels, modern Copenhagen is all about hygge.

 “I’m not sure if there’s an English word for it,” he replied.
 “But the best translation would be ‘cosy.’”

 Shivering past all that, I stepped in to the Axel Guldsman for my first taste of hygge.
-Nominally a hotel, I wondered whether I’d ended up in some high-tech eco student sorority house.
+Nominally a hotel, I wondered whether I’d ended up in some high-tech eco sorority house.
 People laughed and chatted, sharing pomegranate salad and coffee in warm and low lit spaces.
+It felt…cosy.

 The next day, I met up with Thomas Meier Lorenzen, an event coordinator in the city.